jessicaann763/chrome-site-blocker/README.md

 # Chrome Site Blocker

 A simple, privacy-friendly Chrome extension that helps you block distracting or inappropriate websites.

-- Block any site by typing it in or blocking the current tab
-- Temporary **unblock** with time limits (2, 5, 10, 15, 30 minutes)
-- **Parent Mode**: requires a master password to unblock or change settings
-- Clean UI with one-click site management
-- Works fully offline — no accounts, no data collection
+ *Time to touch grass and stop doomscrolling*

 ---

-##Features

-- **Block Sites**
+## Features

+### Block Sites

-  Add domains manually (e.g., `reddit.com`) or block the current tab with one click.
+* Add domains manually (e.g., `reddit.com`)
+* Block the current tab with one click

-- **Temporary Unblock**
-  Need to consult the reddit overlords?
-Temporarily unblock for 2–30 minutes.
+### Temporary Unblock

+* Unblock for 2, 5, 10, 15, or 30 minutes
-  - When **Parent Mode** is OFF → no password required
+* **When Parent Mode is OFF** → no password required
-  - When **Parent Mode** is ON → master password required
+* **When Parent Mode is ON** → master password required

-- **Parent Mode**
+### Parent Mode

-  - Lock down the extension with a password
+* Lock down the extension with a password
-  - Prevent changes to blocked sites
+* Prevent changes to blocked sites
-  - Require password for temporary unblocks
+* Require password for temporary unblocks
-  - Disable Parent Mode only with the password
+* Disable Parent Mode only with the master password

-- **Password Security**
+### Password Security

-  - Master password stored as a **salted PBKDF2 hash** (never plaintext)
+* Master password stored as a **salted PBKDF2 hash** (never plaintext)
-  - No accounts, no cloud storage, no tracking
+* No accounts, no cloud storage, no tracking

-**IMPORTANT NOTE:
+ **Important Note**:

+* If you forget your password, you will need to uninstall and reinstall.
+* To preserve privacy, no accounts are required.
-  -If you forget your password, you will need to uninstall and re-install.
-In order to preserve data privacy I opted to not need a formal account to use this extension.
-You can change your password at any time without knowing your current if "parent mode" is disabled.
-To ensure kids don't uninstall the extension to bypass the controls, it's suggested to use a monitored google account.
+* You can change your password at any time if Parent Mode is disabled.
+* To ensure kids don’t uninstall the extension to bypass controls, it’s suggested to use a monitored Google account.

 ---

-##Installation
- - will be live on chrome extension marketplace soon -obvi u are allowed to download and use these files in chrome://extensions/ with dev mode turned on (Load Package)
+## Installation

+This extension will be live on the **Chrome Web Store** soon.

+In the meantime, you can install it manually for development:

+1. Clone or download this repository.
+2. Open Chrome and go to `chrome://extensions/`.
+3. Enable **Developer Mode**.
+4. Click **Load unpacked** and select this project folder.

 ---

-Disclaimer
+##  Disclaimer

-This extension is provided “as is” without warranty of any kind, express or implied.
+This extension is provided **“as is”**, without warranty of any kind, express or implied.
 The developer makes no guarantees regarding the effectiveness of the site blocking features.

-This extension should not be relied upon as a sole means of parental control, content filtering, or online safety.
+This extension should **not** be relied upon as a sole means of parental control, content filtering, or online safety.
 Children and technically advanced users may find ways to bypass or uninstall the extension.
-For stronger protection, please use Chrome’s supervised accounts, Google Family Link, or device-level parental controls in addition to this tool.
+For stronger protection, please use:

+* Chrome’s **supervised accounts**
+* Google **Family Link**
+* Device-level parental controls

-By installing or using this extension, you agree that the developer is not liable for any damages, data loss, or consequences arising from its use or inability to use.
+By installing or using this extension, you agree that the developer is **not liable** for any damages, data loss, or consequences arising from its use or inability to use.

+---